The Books of Waiting. Book One: Unfinished Portraits

 The Books of Waiting.
 Book One: Unfinished Portraits 2014 11:15

-The Books of Waiting began with performative actions that were video recorded in 2010 through 2012.
-Eventually, a narrative developed from the embodiment of memories as the project evolved.
-I organized the material in chapters with my own texts interspersed with my mother's letters to me that I found after her sudden death in 1999.
+The Books of Waiting began from performative actions based on personal memories recorded between 2010 and 2012.
+A narrative developed from embodied exploration of such memories as performativities.
+Organized in chapters, the artwork include texts from the artist as responses interspersed with letters from her mother—which she found after her sudden death in 1999.

-The performativities in the videos engage with the mimetic imagination as visceral memories.
-These were performed in non-controlled spaces and isolated areas of Canada and the US between 2010-2012.
-The work aims to express the impact—from deep within the body—of state violence intangible dimensions.
+The performativities engaged the mimetic imagination from visceral memories.
+These were recorded in non-controlled spaces in Canada and the United States.
+The Books of Waiting express dimensions—from deep within the body—of state violence's intangible impacts.

-The performative actions in these Unfinished Portraits question the nature of portraiture, temporality and performativity.
-I propose them as a study on the mimetic imagination: a mind-emotion-body activity that viscerally engages the body and the senses to access, navigate and form memory.
+These Unfinished Portraits question the nature of portraiture and temporality.
+They study the mimetic imagination: a mind-emotion activity that viscerally engages the body and the senses to access, navigate, and make meaning of memory that eludes cognitive language.